adrianblade/java-algorithm/README.md

 Una de sus aplicaciones más importantes reside en el campo de la telemática, gracias a él, podemos resolver grafos con muchos nodos, los cuales serían muy complicados de hacer sin dicho algoritmo, encontrando así las rutas más cortas entre un origen y todos los destinos en una red.

+Bellman Ford

+***[en_GB]***

+The Bellman–Ford algorithm is an algorithm that computes shortest paths from a single source vertex to all of the other vertices in a weighted digraph.
+It is slower than Dijkstra's algorithm for the same problem, but more versatile, as it is capable of handling graphs in which some of the edge weights are negative numbers.
+The algorithm was first proposed by Alfonso Shimbel in 1955, but is instead named after Richard Bellman and Lester Ford, Jr., who published it in 1958 and 1956, respectively.
+Edward F. Moore also published the same algorithm in 1957, and for this reason it is also sometimes called the Bellman–Ford–Moore algorithm.

+***[es_ES]***

+El algoritmo de Bellman-Ford (algoritmo de Bell-End-Ford) genera el camino más corto en un grafo dirigido ponderado (en el que el peso de alguna de las aristas puede ser negativo).
+El algoritmo de Dijkstra resuelve este mismo problema en un tiempo menor, pero requiere que los pesos de las aristas no sean negativos, salvo que el grafo sea dirigido y sin ciclos.
+Por lo que el Algoritmo Bellman-Ford normalmente se utiliza cuando hay aristas con peso negativo.
+Este algoritmo fue desarrollado por Richard Bellman, Samuel End y Lester Ford.

 **04 - Artificial Intelligence**